Driven by

 HARMONY AND SYMMETRY

 define the concept of beauty here.
-From the Stone Age to the present day, the crystals found in nature or painstakingly brought out by “radiators” have fascinated us.
+From the Stone Age to the present day, the crystals found in nature or painstakingly brought out by “crystal seekers” have fascinated us.
 Terms such as “frozen ice”, which originated with the Greeks, to “Milanese ware” in the Middle Ages, describe only part of this unique natural beauty.

 DURING MILLIONS OF YEARS